chatziko/audioengine-a5-controller/README.md

 while playing music.
 The USB is connected to the 5V power supply shown in the image above, so we can very conveniently use it to power our ESP32.

-Since I don't use the USB, I chose to "steal" the nice cable with the protective foam that connected the USB to the 5V, so I desoldered it and added it to my controller board.
+Since I don't use the USB (and it's more useful to repurpose it anyway, see below), I chose to "steal" the nice cable with the protective foam that connected the USB to the 5V, so I desoldered it and added it to my controller board.
 This also freed some space for mounting our board.
-But of course there should be enough power for both the ESP32 and the USB, if one wishes to keep it.
+But in principle there should be enough power for both the ESP32 and the USB, if one wishes to keep it.